Written by Jeremy Baumann for THE ARTISTS FORUM, MAGAZINE

-After we studied Light Box in the lobby of the IBM Building, we headed back to the sensational sculpture garden next door, one of the city’s most beautiful enclosed gardens.
+After we studied Light Box in the lobby of the IBM Building, we headed back to the sensational Sculpture Garden next door – one of the city’s most beautiful enclosed gardens.

 Jonathan explains,”When I mentioned to Mr. Minskoff that I was looking for a venue to host a show of large-scale pieces, and asked if he knew of such a spot, he said he would be offended if I didn’t do the show here, and I think it works.”
 I agreed.

-Torus 340, Vestigial Block 2, Disc Fragment, and Totem 2 (known more casually to the security guards as something along the lines of Donut, Cheese Block, Cookie and Celery), Prince’s four large pieces of torn oxidized steel do look like they belong here, as if they’ve always been here, perhaps in part because they’re so large and heavy, it’s hard to imagine them going on the road.
+Torus 340, Vestigial Block 2, Disc Fragment, and Totem II (known more casually to the security guards as something along the lines of Donut, Cheese Block, Cookie and Celery), Prince’s four large pieces of torn oxidized steel do look like they belong here, as if they’ve always been here, perhaps in part because they’re so large and heavy, it’s hard to imagine them going on the road.
 What do they mean to Jonathan Prince?
 What do they mean to you is what he wants to know.

 I told him my girlfriend and I had visited the show a few days earlier to see the works and I liked the juxtaposition of the shiny surfaces at the breaks in the pieces, and it even spawned a new word in my made-up vocabulary.
 “What’s that?”
 He asked.
 “Newth.
 That the newth shows through, and it’s shiny and seemingly precious, of great value… that jewels are often to be found in coal, and that sort of nonsense…”

-“I like it,” Prince said, “And would it add or take away anything if it turned out the artist’s inspiration was from, say, an injury or an accident or a kiss… it doesn’t matter.
+“I like it,” Prince said, “And, would it add or take away anything if it turned out the artist’s inspiration was from, say, an injury or an accident or a kiss… it doesn’t matter.
 What matters is that for however long, you’re engaged with a work that affects you.”

-For more information about , visit:
+For more information on Jonathan Prince, visit: jonathanprince.com